codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 ### Operator CRD

-If, due to security rules you are not allowed to create a CRD for a client running `kfci`, have an Administrator create the RBAC (as instructed above) and the CRD as follows:
+If, due to security rules you are not allowed to create a CRD for a client running `kcfi`, have an Administrator create the RBAC (as instructed above) and the CRD as follows:

 `codefresh-crd.yaml`
 ```yaml